liye1213/FBSNet/README.md

 │   ├── fbss.py
 │   ├── hsm.py
 │   └── fgrm.py
-├── assets/
+└── assets/
-│   └──  framework.png
+    └── framework.png

-## Repository Structure

-This repository is built upon PyTorch and partially follows the engineering organization of the open-source **GeoSeg** project.
-We thank the GeoSeg authors for making their code publicly available.

 ## Installation
 git clone https://github.com/liye1213/FBSNet.git
 cd FBSNet

-# create environment
+## create environment
 conda create -n fbsnet python=3.10 -y conda activate fbsnet

-# install dependencies
+## install dependencies
 pip install torch torchvision timm einops opencv-python pip install mamba-ssm

 ## Acknowledgement
+This repository is built upon PyTorch and partially follows the engineering organization of the open-source [GeoSeg](https://github.com/WangLibo1995/GeoSeg) project.

-The code organization, as well as parts of the training and testing pipeline, are implemented with reference to the open-source [GeoSeg](https://github.com/WangLibo1995/GeoSeg) project.
+The training and testing pipeline of this repository is also implemented with reference to the GeoSeg framework.
 We sincerely thank the GeoSeg authors for making their code publicly available.